jrnold/mcmcdb/README.md

 line_samples[["beta", 1, 1:3, drop=FALSE]]
 ```

-Use the dollar operator to extract all samples for a given paramter
+Use the dollar operator to extract all samples for a given parameter
 array,
 ```
 str(line_samples$beta)